Elinor Florence, Author

 The crib board — and Stan and Viv’s marriage — survived, and they raised three daughters: Gwen (left), Carol (centre), and my mom, Donna (right).

-After the war, Stan worked for a butcher and doing other odd jobs before becoming a park warden with Canada National Parks.
+After the war, Stan worked for a butcher and did other odd jobs before becoming a park warden with Canada National Parks.

 Stan loved his job in the mountains, where he worked for more than thirty years as a warden in Yoho and Glacier national parks.